 - Click Accept at the bottom of the page.

 - Back on the Microsoft Teams Setup page in SecurityCoach, enable the SecurityCoach bot for Specific Teams or All Teams Users in Microsoft Teams.
-If you are adding specific teams, select Specific Teams, choose your teams from the dropdown menu, then click Add Teams to confirm.
+If you are adding specific teams, select Specific Teams, choose your teams from the drop-down menu, then click Add Teams to confirm.
 If you are adding all Teams users, click All Teams Users, then click Add All Users to confirm.

 - If your organization allows only specific applications in Microsoft Teams or if you encounter a policy permissions issue, continue to the steps in the Managing Setup Policies in Microsoft Teams section below.
 If your organization allows any applications in Microsoft Teams, continue to the Using the Integration section below.